AbdulazizAlswaji/music-player/README.md

 # Music player webapp

-Playing music and audio files on a web application using PHP as a backend language to fetch data from firebase NoSQL database.
+A web application that retrieves a specific  path from firebase to paly its music on the browser using Howler.js